KristiBischoff/Arrays_with_VBA/README.md

-# Bootcamp-Kristi
-Bootcamp submissions
-Homework 2 for VBA (includes code as a commit and a .bas file and screenshots of each year (2014, 2015, and 2016) after code has been ran)
+Visual Basic for Applications

+Creating a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.